I tried the Hatch Restore 2 sleep machine and its gentle sunrise alarm made me enjoy waking up | CNN Underscored

 You can also pick from a collection of Sleep Stories as your audio component, which are short, snoozy tales you can rotate nightly.
 I tried Celestial Lake National Park, and I couldn’t help but chuckle as ranger Ashley took me on a personal park tour with her drowsy twang.
 But, if listening to a soothing voice helps you get your sleep on, you’ll appreciate the creative content.
 On a similar note, you can add one of the Guided Rest Exercises, which are spoken meditation tools, onto your Unwind playlist.

-TL;DR: A hefty library comprising white noises, sunset lighting and soothing stories can help you set a more relaxing nighttime routine.
+TL;DR: A hefty library of white noises, sunset lighting and soothing stories can help you set a more relaxing nighttime routine.

 A streamlined design makes it a pleasant nightstand addition